Sławomir Lachowski: Career

 mBank subsequently successfully entered banking markets in the Czech Republic and Slovakia.[1]
 Lachowski initiated the project of a European retail bank based on EU passport with international expansion of mBank to the Czech Republic and Slovakia in November 2007.
+Currently, mBank has over 1,000,000 customers in the Czech Republic and Slovakia, which have less than 15,000,000 inhabitants.
+In total, mBank today has over 5.5 million customers and is considered an example of the most successful organic growth in the Polish banking sector.